 Dr. Tank has received several awards and honors for his research, including election to the National Academy of Sciences and the American Academy of Arts and Sciences.
 He is a fellow of the American Physical Society and a recipient of the W. Alden Spencer Award from Columbia University, the Lawrence C. Katz Prize from Duke University, and the Lewis S. Rosenstiel Award for Distinguished Work in Basic Medical Research.

-Population Analysis of Cognitive Variables
+Current Projects: Population Analysis of Cognitive Variables

 Past Project: Neural Circuit Dynamics During Cognition